MaxSteven/jamesrobinsonvfx.github.io/_posts/2021-09-11-attribute-bindings.md

 f@scaled =  r * f@user_scale * chf("global_scale");
 ```

+Our code has just gotten much simpler.
+We only need to refer the attributes that we put
+in the **Vex Parameter** parameters using the familiar `@` syntax.

 [![New Bindings]({{ images }}/new-bindings.png)]({{ images }}/new-bindings.png)

-We can use the channels we already have, and just channel reference them in the
+We can take advantage of the `chs()` channels we already made, and just channel reference them in the
 bindings section.
 That way the interface can stay user-friendly (especially for whenever you
 want to promote these up to the interface of a digital asset or something).